 Use this method if you are logged in to Windows using your Azure Active Directory credentials from a federated domain.

 Click the Options button, and on the Connection Properties page, in the Connect to database box, type the name of the user database you want to connect to.
+(The AD domain name or tenant ID” option is only supported for Universal with MFA connection options, otherwise it is greyed out.)

 Active Directory password authentication